SatNOGs Ground Station

 Technical Implementation

 Power Distribution System Initial deployment revealed voltage regulation issues with the DeskPi DC PDU Lite, which exhibits approximately 0.4V drop across output channels due to series protection diodes in each channel.
-This drop proved incompatible with Raspberry Pi 5 power requirements, causing boot failures despite adequate current capacity.
+This drop proved incompatible with Raspberry Pi 5 power requirements, causing boot failures despite enough current capacity.
 Voltage measurements across PDU outputs confirmed the regulation issue extended beyond simple current limitation.

 The dual PDU architecture resolves this constraint by cascading a 52Pi 4-channel USB power module with the existing DeskPi PDU.
 The 52Pi module delivers regulated 5V to the Raspberry Pi and SDR hardware through independent USB channels, while the DeskPi PDU maintains 12V distribution for future motorized components.
-This topology isolates critical 5V loads from voltage drop effects while preserving the investment in rack infrastructure.

 Mechanical Integration Component mounting utilizes DeskPi KL-P24 adapter boards and DP-0039 brackets for secure mechanical attachment within the rack rails.
 The Raspberry Pi mounts directly to the KL-P24 shelf with proper standoff spacing, while the 52Pi PDU attaches via custom bracket fabrication.
 Cable management maintains minimum bend radius for coaxial lines and separates power distribution from RF signal paths.